GumTreeDiff/gumtree/README.md

 # GumTree

+An awesome code differencing tool.

 ## Status

 ![Build and Test GumTree](https://github.com/GumTreeDiff/gumtree/workflows/Build,%20Test%20and%20Deploy%20GumTree/badge.svg?branch=main)

 ## Description

-GumTree is a complete framework to deal with source code as trees and compute differences between them.
-It includes possibilities such as:
+GumTree is a tool to deal with source code as trees and compute differences between them.
+It has the following features:
 * converting a source file into a language-agnostic tree format
 * export the produced trees in various formats
 * compute the differences between the trees